adaptlearning/adapt-contrib-languagePicker/README.md

 The languages array contains the list of the available languages and the various settings associated with each.
 Each entry in the array should be an object, containing the following settings:

 ##### \_language (string):
 This text must match the name of the language-specific folder located in the course root, for example, `"en"` from *course/en*.
 It is used as the value for the HTML `lang` attribute.
 It is highly recommended that codes for web languages be used.
 Reference a source such as the [IANA Language Subtag Registry](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

 ##### \_direction (string):
 Specifies the value of the HTML `dir` attribute and, consequently, the base direction of text.
 Acceptable values are `"rtl"` (right-to-left) and `"ltr"` (left-to-right).
 The default value is `"ltr"`.

+##### \_isDisabled (boolean):
+Setting this to `true` allows the language to be shown in the list but in a 'disabled' state (so it cannot be selected).
+This can be useful in situations where localisation into a particular language has not yet been completed.
+The default value is `false`.

 ##### displayName (string):
 The display name of the language.
 This value is used as the button label.